-Moretonhampstead Swimming Pool Trust has a duty to provide children and adults at risk with appropriate safety and protection, and to respond quickly to suspected incidents of abuse to contribute ultimately to prevention.
+Moretonhampstead Swimming Pool Trust has a duty to provide children and adults at risk with appropriate safety and protection.
 As the welfare of the child/adults at risk is paramount, we are committed to providing safe equipment and facilities so that children/adults at risk may participate in courses/programmes in a secure environment.